 Transforming RHS Garden Wisley

-The world-famous Royal Horticultural Society flagship garden, Wisley, began a huge transformation process in 2011 to upgrade the visitor experience — a task that would take many years to complete.
-Of utmost importance was a new entrance to reflect the importance of the gardens and a sense of arrival.
-Renowned landscape architect Christopher Bradley-Hole was commissioned to design the landscape around the new Welcome building, with an emphasis on British horticulture and trees taking centre stage.
+The world-famous Royal Horticultural Society flagship garden, Wisley, began a huge transformation process in 2011 to upgrade the visitor experience.
+It was a task that would take many years to complete.
+The most important job was its new entrance to reflect the significance of the gardens and a sense of arrival.
+Renowned landscape architect Christopher Bradley-Hole was commissioned to design the landscape around the new Welcome building, emphasising British horticulture and trees.

-Hillier was delighted to be contacted to be involved in the project and at an early stage in its creation.
-Christopher Bradley-Hole and the RHS Garden Wisley team choose the desired trees from Hillier before ground had even been broken.
+We were delighted when we were contacted to be involved in the project at an early stage of its creation.
+Christopher Bradley-Hole and the RHS Garden Wisley team selected the desired trees from us before the ground had been broken.

 Prunus yedoensis trees in blossom at RHS Garden Wisley